Paul Signac

 Impressionism

 Paul Signac was born in Paris in 1863.
 He originally planned to study architecture, but on coming into contact with Impressionism, he decided to become an artist.
 As he came from a prosperous middle class family, he had the means to carve out the independence he needed to practice and study his trade.
 Initially he painted with his friend and fellow artist Armand Guillaumin (1841-1927).
-Guillaumin was on the fringes of the Impressionist group, but was friendly with Paul Cezanne and Camille Pissarro.
+Guillaumin was on the fringes of the Impressionist group, but was friendly with Paul Cezanne (1839-1906) and Camille Pissarro (1830-1903).
 Signac experimented with traditional Impressionist painting methods including short, thick strokes of paint to capture light quickly.
-He applied pigments side by side to allow for optical mixing, rather than pre-mixing.
+He applied colour pigments side by side to allow for optical mixing, rather than pre-mixing.
 He applied paint wet onto wet, without waiting for layers to dry, this resulted in softer edges and the intermingling of colour.
 Paintings of Signac's from this early period include: The Road to Gennevilliers (1883, Musee d'Orsay, Paris); Still Life with a Book (1883, Gemaldegalerie, Berlin); and Rue Caulaincourt: Mills on Montmarte (1884, Musee Carnavalet, Paris).

 Pointillism

 This technique in painting was developed by Seurat in 1886.
 Pointillism was a method where the artist painted small dots of pure colour, side by side, allowing the eye to optically mix the colour itself.
 As a technique, it is closely related to Divisionism.
 Where Divisionism however is more about the science of colour, Pointillism is more about the specific style of brush stroke used - a brushstroke that leaves dots of paints on the canvas.
-The main proponents of this movement, were Seurat, Signac and Henri-Edmond Cross.
+The main proponents of this movement, were Seurat, Signac and Henri-Edmond Cross (1856-1910).
 Signac's first large-scale attempt at Pointillism was his Two Milliners (c.1885, Buhrle collection, Zurich).
 In 1886 Pissarro invited the Pointillists to join the last Impressionist Group show in Paris.
-Signac's paintings in the 1880s tended to focus more on domestic scenes, but this changed when he discovered sailing in 1892.
+Signac's focus in the 1880s tended to focus more on domestic genre-painting, but this changed when he discovered sailing in 1892.

 Seascapes